Durst faces day of reckoning in murder of best friend

 Defense lawyers plan to argue for a new trial Thursday, saying there was insufficient evidence to prove the case and listing 15 ways the judge erred.

-The motion is mainly to preserve issues for appeal and likely to fail, Levenson said, though some of their claims could get a higher court’s attention.
+The motion is mainly to preserve issues for appeal and likely to fail, Levenson said, though some of their arguments could get a higher court’s attention.

 The defense said Judge Mark Windham should have declared a mistrial when the jury was sent home and the case adjourned.
 They said the length of the delay was unprecedented.